The Film Programme

 The Film Programme was a British film review radio programme, broadcast weekly on BBC Radio 4, from 2004 to 2021, presented by Francine Stock.

+Overview

 The programme had a number of regular contributors, including Neil Brand and Rosemary Fletcher.

 The programme's BBC Programme Identifier was b006r5jt.

 Its regular presenters included Francine Stock and Antonia Quirke.

-It was confirmed in September 2021 that the programme was to be axed and replaced by a new show with the title "Screenshot" to be hosted by Mark Kermode and Ellen E Jones.
+It was confirmed in September 2021 that the programme was to be axed and replaced by a new show with the title Screenshot to be hosted by Mark Kermode and Ellen E Jones.
 The last scheduled programme was broadcast on 30 September 2021, co-hosted by Francine Stock and Antonia Quirke.